ghoomfrog/kid/README.md

 If `$female` is truthy, this returns `">:o"`.
 Otherwise, it returns `":|"`.

-These operators have lower precedences than newlines, and their left operands are optional, defaulting to null.
+The left operands of these operators are optional, defaulting to null.

 ## Blocks